 At least one of your referees should be your current university advisor, tutor or professor.
 Your second referee could also be a university advisor/tutor/professor or could be a professional contact who could provide a reference for you (for example a school teacher or employer/line manager).

 They will receive an automated request from our Interfolio system to submit the confidential letter of reference after you have entered their names and email addresses.
-The reference should be submitted by Monday 16 March 2020 at 11:59pm.
 We suggest that you let your referees know in advance that a reference will be requested and that it should describe your academic motivations, qualifications, and potential for further study.
 Please provide your referees with the details of NUSI, including the website address.

 Once we have allocated places on the course, we ask individuals who have been allocated a place to confirm that they will indeed be participating.
 We will ask you to confirm your attendance so that, if you can no longer come, we are able to offer your place to someone on the waiting list.
 If we do not receive your confirmation we will try and fill your place with someone else who would like to attend.
 Therefore, in order to secure your place, please reply confirming your attendance within a week of receiving your confirmation of offer.